All Episodes

 He's never had to manage or run or lead anything.

-And I'm not one of those people that I think would be particularly good at managing running or leading anything.
+And I'm not one of those people that I think would be particularly good at managing, running, or leading anything.

 I was in management for a while.

-I prefer to be I prefer to be the talent, not the coach of the talent.
+I prefer to be the talent, not the coach of the talent.

-Look at look look at sports.
+Look at sports.

 There are a lot of athletes that make terrible coaches.

-Obama is a campaigner.
+Obama's a campaigner.

 Obama's a speaker.